egrehm/kubernetes-vault-demos/README.md

 | WARNING: Does not run with multiple (active/standby) vaultservers! |
 | --- |

-... due to 'permission denied' issues wenn k8s-svc selects non active vaultservers (to be fixed) **Make sure replicas is set to 1**
+... due to 'permission denied' issues if k8s-svc selects non active vaultservers (to be fixed)

+**Make sure replicas is set to 1**

 ```